paslandau/paslandau.github.io/source/_drafts/running-complete-php-development-environment-on-docker.md

 ### The .docker folder
 As I mentioned, for me it makes a lot of sense to keep the infrastructure definition close to the codebase, because it is immediately available to every developer.
-For bigger projects with multiple components there will be a coupling anyways (e.g. in my experience it is usually not possible to simply switch mysql for postgresql without any other changes) and for a library it is a very convenient (although opinionated) way to get started.
-I personally find i rather frustrating when I want to contribute to an open source project but find myself spending a significant amount of time setting the environment up correctly instead of being able to just "fix that bug".
+For bigger projects with multiple components there will be a code-infrastructure coupling anyways
+(e.g. in my experience it is usually not possible to simply switch mysql for postgresql without any other changes) and for a library it is a very convenient (although opinionated) way to get started.
+I personally find it rather frustrating when I want to contribute to an open source project but find myself spending a significant amount of time setting the environment up correctly instead of being able to just work on the code.

-Ymmv, though (e.g. because you don't want everybody with write access to your app repo also be able to change your infrastructure code).
+Ymmv, though (e.g. because you don't want everybody with write access to your app repo also to be able to change your infrastructure code).
 We actually went a different route previously and had a second repository ("<app>-inf") that would contain the contents of the `.docker` folder.
 Worked as well, but we often ran into situations where the contents of the repo would be stale for some devs, plus it was simply additional overhead with not other benefits to us at that point.
+Maybe [git submodules](https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407) will enable us to get the best of both worlds - I'll blog about it once we try ;)

 ### The .shared folder
 When dealing with multiple services, chances are high that some of those services will be configured similarly, e.g. for